appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day1/+page.md

 # Setting up the Environment

-By the end of this day, you should be able to create and run a new dart console project.
+Set up your development environment to work with Flutter and Dart.
+This will allow you to create and run Dart and Flutter projects on your computer.

 > **Project**
 >
 > Create an run default **Dart** console application
 >

+By the end of this day, you should be able to create and run a new dart console project.

+## Tips

 -   Install the latest stable version of Dart and Flutter SDK.
     -   For macOS or Linux, you can download the Flutter SDK from the official website ([https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install)).
 Extract the compressed files and add the flutter tool to your path.